 Whether it's hair loss, itchy scalp, hair thinning, or damaged hair, we're all looking for ways to tackle hair-related problems and promote healthy, voluminous tresses.
-If you've been searching for ways to step up your hair care game - don't forget about essential oils.
-We've chosen the top five essential oils for hair.
-Learn about which suits your hair based on their effectiveness and your desired hair goals.
+If you've been searching for ways to step up your hair care game, don't forget about essential oils.
+We've chosen the top 5 essential oils for hair.
+Learn which oil suits your hair based on its effectiveness and your desired hair goals.

 What are essential oils?

-Essential oils are highly concentrated plant extracts that are obtained through distillation or mechanical pressing.
+Essential oils are highly concentrated plant extracts obtained through distillation or mechanical pressing.
 They capture the plant's flavor and scent and are uniquely aromatic.
-Each essential oil has a different composition of chemicals, and this variation affects the absorption, smell, and effects on the body.
+Each essential oil has a different composition of chemicals, and this variation affects the absorption, smell, and effect on the body.

-For centuries, humans have been using oils for various medicinal and cosmetic reasons.
+Humans have been using oils for various medicinal and cosmetic reasons for centuries.
 One benefit of some essential oils is improving hair health.
 Different oils can do everything from helping hair grow to adding shine and improving overall strength.

 How can essential oils benefit the hair?